-More than a meter wide, 180 cm. at the shoulder and weighing as much as two (2) tonnes the Rhinoceros species is a primary attraction at the Kaziranga National Park drawing ovr 50,000 visitors to the park every year.
-In size, the fully grown males of Kaziranga National Park are larger than females in the wild, weighing from 2,200 to 3,000 kg.
-Female Indian rhinos weigh about 1,600 kg.
-The Indian Rhinoceros has a single horn which is made of pure keratin and is naturally black in color.
-Another distinctive characteristic of the Indian Rhino of Kaziranga National Park is its thick, silver-brown skin which becomes pinkish near the large skin folds that cover its body.
+More than a meter wide, 180 cm. at the shoulder and weighing as much as two (2) tonnes the Indian One Horned Rhinoceros species is a primary attraction at the Kaziranga National Park drawing over 1,00,000 visitors to the park every year.
+In size, the fully grown male Indian One Horned Rhinoceros of Kaziranga National Park are larger than females in the wild, weighing from 2,200 to 3,000 kg.
+Female Indian One Horned Rhinoceros weigh about 1,600 kg.
+The Indian One Horned Rhinoceros has a single horn which is made of pure keratin and is naturally black in color.
+Another distinctive characteristic of the Indian One Horned Rhinoceros of Kaziranga National Park is its thick, silver-brown skin which becomes pinkish near the large skin folds that cover its body.
 Males develop thick neck-folds.
 Its upper legs and shoulders are covered in wart-like bumps.
 It has very little body hair, aside from eyelashes, ear-fringes and tail-brush.

 Diet and Behaviour: